... ...

 What remains is for you to move your scanned or emailed documents into the folders after you have entered the necessary information into the bookkeeping software.

-You simply enter the name of the document you require into the search bar and hit enter on the keyboard.
+When making your search, you will enter the name of the document into the search bar and press enter on the keyboard.

 Your results window should be populated with a list of similar named documents for you to choose from.